 The Three Circles

 One of the most frequent questions I’m asked, and I see online is, “What’s considered a relapse in recovery?”
 To me, it’s a personal choice.
 I believe that each person’s recovery is their own to define.
 What may be a bottom-line to me may not be a bottom-line to someone else.
-As you know, I quit cocaine cold-turkey over thirty years ago and then white-knuckled sobriety for years until my husband’s SLA addiction resurfaced.
+As you know, I quit cocaine cold-turkey over thirty years ago and then white-knuckled sobriety for years until the disclosure of my husband’s SLA addiction.
 That gave both of us an opportunity to do a deep dive on our recoveries and really start healing from our traumas and move away from what our FOO had taught us.

 This is when I learned about the Three Circles and began learning to accept the grey areas in life.
 Because before that, I needed everything to be black and white, and in its place.
 No exceptions.
 The Three Circles originated in SAA, which is where we heard about them.
 It’s now used by many people in recovery.
 Here’s what it states in the SAA 12-steps: